astrowander/acmb/README.md

 This means you will load five files: IMG_1349.CR2, IMG_1350.CR2, IMG_1351.CR2, IMG_1352.CR2, IMG_1353.CR2.
 Also if you have several inputs you must specify output directory, not the single file. acmb supports reading from RAW, TIFF and PPM files, and writing to JPEG, TIFF and PPM.
 ### Stacking
-You can combine several pictures to a resulting sum with greater signal-to-noise ration than a single frame has.
+You can combine several pictures to a resulting sum with greater signal-to-noise ratio than a single frame has.
 By default the application will detect stars in the pictures, search the same stars on the different frames, and align images such a way that stars matched.
 If you want just to stack images without alignment (e.g. to prepare master dark/flat frame) write argument "dark"/"flat".
 You can also specify argument "light", it behaves exactly as default.
 ```sh
 $ acmb --input "/path/to/input/files/" --stack [dark,light,flat] --output "/path/to/output/file.tif"
 ```
 ### Additional transformations
 There are some image transformations in acmb.
-They can be applied to each input image if you write the key before "--stack" or to stacked result if you write later.
+They can be applied to each input image if you write the key before "--stack" or to stacked result if you write it later.
 For example:
 ```sh
 $ acmb --input "/path/to/input/files/" --subtract "/path/to/dark/masterdark.tif" --deaberrate --stack [lights] --autowb --removehalo 70 --output "/path/to/output/file.tif"
 ```